 C. Employers should treat their employees with respect.
 God will judge the employer that that oppresses his employees, (Ephesians 6:9).

-In closing I want to urge you to search yourself and know whether you have been unfaithful in any of these areas.
-Remember, that the one who conceal his sin shall not prosper.
+In closing, I want to urge you to search for yourself and know whether you have been unfaithful in any of these areas.
+Remember, that the one who conceals his sin shall not prosper.
 But God will restore us if we confess and renounce them, (Proverbs 28:13).

 (If this sermon was helpful to you please consider leaving your feedback in the comments section at the bottom.
 It would be a great encouragement to me personally.)